Photoresist / Photolithography - A Chemical Substance That Becomes Insoluble By Exposure To Ultraviolet Light

 Once developed, the photoresist that has been exposed to light in the action spectrum either remains or is washed away leaving a pattern that can then be used for further processing such as chemical etching, engraving, or lithography.

-Photoresist sees widespread use in numerous technologies including micromachining
+Photoresist / Photolithography sees widespread use in numerous technologies including micromachining

 Photoresists have also found use in Biomedical engineering, holography, and micromachining.
 The last application, micromachining, is a rapidly advancing arena in industrial technology.

 Also referred to as MEMS, short for Micro-Electro-Mechanical Systems technology, micromachining has driven the use of photoresist to remarkable new heights.
 Special photoresists and substrates are carefully processed and developed repeatedly in micro-sized layers, forming fully functional micro-sized circuits, structures, and even entire machines such as gear sets, valves, mirrors, sensors, and gyroscopes.
 Some MEMS devices can be as small as a single micrometer.

 DLP or digital light processing is a technique used in modern projection television sets that utilizes a microchip with thousands of microscopic mirrors on its surface, manufactured through MEMS technology, along with a light source to create smooth, high-contrast, jitter-free images.

 Controlling the exposure of photoresists is critical to maintaining production

 Many photoresist types exist to suit a large variety of applications, and the action spectra can vary from one to the next.
 It is critical to control the action spectra exposure settings, both the intensity of the light and the time of exposure, to avoid wasteful under or overexposure of the photoresist during processing and production.